Jarring back-to-school ad hopes to bring an end to mass shootings

 “These new sneakers are just what I needed for the new year,” one student says while running down the hallway as gunshots ring out behind him.

-The ad ends with a girl texting her mother “I love you” was she hides in what appears to be a bathroom stall.
+The ad ends with a girl texting her mother “I love you” as she hides in what appears to be a bathroom stall.

 “I finally got a phone so I can stay in touch with my mom,” she tearfully explains.